Juan González (baseball): Personal life

+Managerial career

-Success as manager of Puerto Rico national team
+Puerto Rico

 After serving as a coach in 2017, González was named manager and head coach of the Puerto Rico national baseball team in 2018, leading the team to gold medals in both 2018 and 2019.

 González made his debut as manager at the 2018 Central American and Caribbean Games (CACG).
 Unable to request athletes contracted to MLB (or active in MiLB), González assembled a team consisting of players active in foreign independent leagues, the local Double A amateur league, and veteran free agents with previous professional experience, making the final cut following a preparatory tournament.
 González made his official debut as manager in a 5-3 victory over Venezuela.
 In its next outing, Puerto Rico defeated Cuba 8-1 to snap Cuba's 36-year (43-game) winning streak at the CACG.
 This was followed by wins over the Dominican Republic (4-1) and Mexico (7-1).
 González closed his first participation as manager by leading Puerto Rico to the CACG gold medal, defeating second-place Colombia 2-1.

 In 2019, González found continued success by guiding Puerto Rico to win gold at the 2019 Lima Pan American Games, going undefeated and besting Canada 6-1 in the final.
 This was Puerto Rico's first-ever gold medal in baseball in the history of the Pan American Games.

 Also in 2019, the Puerto Rican Baseball Federation announced that González would be the manager of the Puerto Rican National Team in November’s WBSC Premier12, the biggest international baseball event of the year, in preparation for the Tokyo 2020 Olympic Games.
+González was named Puerto Rico's manager for the 2025 edition of the Copa América.